pedrogabrielf/Customer_data_analysis/README.md

 	• Consistency with the Accounts Dataset: The use of account_sfid as a key (even though some rows are now marked as "Unknown") will be crucial in the integration (JOIN) with the accounts dataset in the next phase of the project.
 	• Future Metrics Analysis: With dates in datetime format, it will be possible to calculate the average resolution time (for closed cases) and track case opening trends by period.

-# Parte 2: Data Processing
+# Parte 2: Data Processing PandaSQL
 Insights:

 	1. Number of Cases by Country